Federal agents raid South Florida communities as part of Trump’s immigration crackdown - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-According to recent social media post, authorities have arrested people from Jamaica, Nicaragua, and the Dominican Republic.
+According to the agency’s recent social media post, authorities have arrested people from Jamaica, Nicaragua, and the Dominican Republic.

-Authorities said charges against them include possession of oxycodone, display of a firearm during a felony, aggravated assault with a deadly weapon, domestic violence, and driving while under the influence.
+Authorities said charges against them include possession of oxycodone, display of a firearm during a felony, aggravated assault with a deadly weapon, domestic violence, possession of Oxycodone and driving while under the influence.

 In addition to the arrest announced on social media, the agency also posted the following statement: